mit212/lab1_2025/README.md

     <details>
     <summary><i> Code doesn't run? </i></summary>
     Try closing the terminal by pressing Ctrl+C, then unplugging and replugging the USB cable to your PC.
+The ESP32 boards are a bit finnicky, so feel free to try multiple rounds of uploading/resetting/unplugging the USB/etc.
     </details>

 6. For the lab partner who did not get to use their machine to upload code on the microcontroller yet, open `src/robot/blink_test.cpp`.